pauromeropau/flutter_app/README.md

 ### flutterapp
-An App made with Dart (Flutter) that includes:
+An App made with Flutter that includes some random stuff like:
 - Listviews
 - ListTiles
 - Lists and map